Lianghui818/Pure_Exploration/README.md

 **Introduction**

+This repository contains code for "Pure Exploration in Asynchronous Federated Bandits" published at UAI2024.
 This project investigates the federated pure exploration problem within multi-armed and linear bandits settings, where multiple agents collaborate to identify the best arm under communication with a central server.
 Addressing common issues like latency and unavailability of clients in practical scenarios, we introduce the first federated asynchronous algorithms for multi-armed bandit (MAB) and linear bandit models aimed at pure exploration with fixed confidence.
 Our approach balances the exploration-exploitation trade-off efficiently, even in fully asynchronous environments, enhancing robustness against delays and agent unavailability while minimizing communication costs.

 **Main code**